 Nauticam is dedicated to designing the finest underwater imaging products available.
 The new EMWL - Extended Macro Wide Lens - takes that innovation to the next level.
 The EMWL allows you to shoot macro, wide angle and combine the styles to create images we only dreamed about previously!

 The EMWL was built to work with several popular macro lenses and is optimized for both stills and video.
 It is a wet mount design so the lens can be attached and removed underwater.
 This increases the versatility of the entire system and other accessories like SMC and CMC macro converters can also be used.
 It is a modular design with three individual pieces that make up the EMWL, the Focusing Unit, the Relay Module and the Objective Lens.
-Nauticam has made components optimized to work with different camera manufacturers and their macro lenses, as well as choices for three unique perspectives.
+Nauticam has made components optimized to work with different camera manufacturers and their macro lenses, as well as choices for four unique perspectives.
 Let’s look at the individual parts and dive a bit deeper into the EMWL.

 NA-R, Macro Port 94, EMWL with 100° Objective Lens

-The complete EMWL System
+The EMWL System